Beyond Matching to Tiles: Bridging Unaligned Aerial and Satellite Views for Vision-Only UAV Navigation: Cross-view Multi-city Dataset Design

 The second row shows an analogous process for the RSB indexed by $(2,1)$ in City C, where we obtain the four RSTs together with the 9th satellite-view patch and its paired 9th UVP.
 Unlike satellite-view, the UAV-view mode in Google Earth renders a photogrammetry-based 3D reconstruction of the entire city.
 All buildings, vegetation, and terrain are represented as textured 3D meshes, enabling oblique viewpoints that closely approximate what a real UAV camera would observe at the same position.
 Consequently, UVPs provide a more realistic approximation of true UAV perspectives compared with satellite-view patches.

 \paragraph{Basic Composition of the Dataset} Following this procedure, we sample $100$ cross-view pairs from every RSB.
 Each city's image contains 15$\times$15 overlapping RSBs whose effective sampling areas are designed to seamlessly tile the satellite image (except for an outer margin of 128\,pixels that cannot be fully covered).
-As a result, the four city imagery yield a total of 90k samples per view (i.e., 90k satellite-view patches and 90k UVPs).
+As a result, the four city images yield a total of 90k samples per view (i.e., 90k satellite-view patches and 90k UVPs).

-For each sample, we use a UAV-view patch (UVP), a corresponding satellite-view patch at the same location, and the relative coordinates and heading.

 For each sample, the basic metadata include one UVP (paired with the corresponding satellite-view patch), its relative coordinates and heading angle (encoded as a cosine-sine vector), the four adjacent RSTs which are shared by all samples in the same RSB block, and the file paths to all associated image tiles.
 These fields are stored in a single \texttt{metadata.csv} file, which can be directly used for training and evaluation.
+As part of the dataset, \texttt{metadata.csv} provides the paths to the corresponding entity images (all UVPs and RSTs) during training and testing.

-In addition, every satellite image, RST, and UVP is associated with a JSON file that records auxiliary information such as the image name, center latitude and longitude, pixel resolution, spatial extent, camera height, tilt angle, and basic conversion factors, ensuring that the dataset is well documented and easily reusable.
+In addition, every satellite image, and UVP is associated with a JSON file that records auxiliary information such as the image name, center latitude and longitude, pixel resolution, spatial extent, camera height, tilt angle, and basic conversion factors, ensuring that the dataset is well documented and easily reusable.